 Although using the NLAuth authentication method is relatively easy as compared to OAuth method, it does have a few limitations.
 One of them being that it is highly sensitive to password rotation policies.
 For example, you will need to update the password in your scripts if you have changed your NetSuite account password after it has expired.
 Moreover, if you have used same credentials for multiple authentications, then you will have manually update the password for each script.
 Issues like these significantly increase the overhead involved when using this method.

-How does OAuth take care of these problem?
+How does OAuth take care of these problems?

 An OAuth Authentication header typically has the following details (since OAuth passes the following parameters).